-Some surgeons state that it only takes one surgery (typically takes two or more surgeries if revisions needed), but the child is in surgery and under anesthesia for up to 10-12 hours.
+Some choose the plastic polyethylene technique because it is touted as a one-surgery technique.
+In fact, it may take two procedures if revisions are necessary or more throughout the life of the patient if the ear fractures from trauma.
+The child is in surgery and under anesthesia for approximately 6 to 12 hours.
 The Medpor Implant surgery can begin as early as 3 years of age.
 There are several philosophical differences in the timing of microtia surgery.
 Many surgeons feel that this is too early to begin elective surgeries on a child.
-A disadvantage of starting this early is that the surgeon must guess the size of the medpor (because medpor does not grow) to compensate for the growing normal ear. -The surgery can be performed as an outpatient by some surgeons, although it is felt by many pediatric anesthesiologists that such a lengthy surgery (over 10 hours) should require at least an overnight stay in the hospital.
+A disadvantage of starting this early is that the surgeon must guess the size of the medpor/supor (because medpor/supor does not grow) to compensate for the growing normal ear. -The surgery can be performed as an outpatient by some surgeons, although it is felt by many pediatric anesthesiologists that such a lengthy surgery (over 10 hours) should require at least an overnight stay in the hospital.

-The actual Medpor or polyethylene implant is packaged in two sterile packages.
-One package contains the rim.
-The second package contains the main base of the ear.
+The actual Medpor/Supor or polyethylene implant is comes packaged in a sterile bag.
 Although the actual implant material is very hard, the parts can be trimmed and bent to make the shape of the ear.
 The rim is then sutured to the main base and sized in comparison to the normal ear.
-The Medpor implant is then covered with a large, thin membrane (called temporoparietal fascia flap) which is located above the ear in the temple area.
+The Medpor/Supor implant is then covered with a large, thin membrane (called temporoparietal fascia flap) which is located above the ear in the temple area.
 This flap is elevated by first undermining a scalp pocket from above the ear.
-The flap is then brought down to fully cover the medpor implant.
-A skin graft is then needed to cover the medpor implant and the fascia flap.
+The flap is then brought down to fully cover the medpor/supor implant.
+A skin graft is then needed to cover the medpor/supor implant and the fascia flap.
 The skin is harvested from many potential locations (depending on the surgeon) such as the groin area, scalp, arm and even behind the normal ear.
 When the skin graft is obtained from the normal ear, that skin has to be replaced as well, usually from the groin area.
 Always ask about the experience of the surgeon.

-The surgery may take up to 12 hours.
+The surgery may take 6 to 12 hours, depending on the surgeon.

 Every child has a different pain tolerance.
-Tylenol with codeine syrup is usually adequate for all microtia surgeries, regardless of technique (i.e. cartilage, medpor, prosthetic).
+Tylenol with codeine syrup is usually adequate for all microtia surgeries, regardless of technique (i.e. cartilage, medpor/supor, prosthetic).

 Yes.
-Because the medpor implant is a synthetic polyethylene material, there is always a chance it can brake.
-The long-term risk of medpor implant fracture is unknown.
-If there is a fracture and there is displeasing appearance, the medpor implant must be replaced.
+Because the medpor/supor implant is a synthetic polyethylene material, there is always a chance it can brake.
+The long-term risk of medpor/supor implant fracture is unknown.
+If there is a fracture and there is displeasing appearance, the medpor/supor implant must be replaced.

 As with any surgical technique to repair microtia, the results may vary dramatically.
 The longer the anesthesia time (6-12 hours), the more the anesthetic risk.
-Because the Medpor Implant is made of a foreign substance, there is a chance of exposure, rejection and infection with any trauma for a lifetime.
+Because the Medpor/Supor Implant is made of a foreign substance, there is a chance of exposure, rejection and infection with any trauma for a lifetime.
 Also, because of the hard material, a common complaint is pain when sleeping on that ear.
-There is a chance of breaking of the rim with trauma for a lifetime.
+There is also a chance of hair loss above the ear because of the use of a flap used to cover the ear (TP flap).
+There is also a small chance of damage to one of the branches of the facial nerve that may cause weakness or paralysis of the face.
+There is a risk of breaking of the outer rim with trauma for a lifetime.
 No surgical technique can make the ear look exactly like a normal ear.